Yimikami/pengu-plugins/README.md

 - 💾 Saves selected icon to DataStore for persistence
 - ↩️ Revert button to restore original icon
 - ⌨️ Command Bar integration for quick access
+- 📂 Upload custom icons for personal use

 <details>
 <summary>📖 Usage Guide</summary>

 1. Use Command Bar (Ctrl+K) and select Icon Swapper from the list
 2. Select the icon you want to use
+3. Upload custom icons for personal use (Optional)
-3. Enable debug mode in plugin settings for detailed logging
+4. Enable debug mode in plugin settings for detailed logging

 </details>